-One feature Premiere Pro is better is the keyframes.
-VideoStudio only offers keyframes for video masking and text effects (ultimate pack).
-Premiere Pro offers keyframes for almost all the options in the Effects panel.
-From scale to position, opacity to effects, you get keyframes.
+The power of Premiere Pro is the keyframe feature.
+VideoStudio only offers keyframes for video masking and text effects (ultimate pack), whereas Premiere Pro has keyframes for audio, video, and almost all the options in the Effects panel.
+Take a look at the below table to see the unique options:

 |Premiere Pro||VideoStudio Pro|

 Mute and unmute a track